new-foundation/newcoin-core-agent/README.md

 ```

 ## Advanced usage
-The package provides constructurs for three agent categories:
+The package provides constructors for three agent categories:

 1. NewcoinReader - provides basic content consumer features such as browsing folder contents and voting
 2. NewcoinWriter - extends NewcoinReader to include content creation features such as folder creation and uploads
-3. NewcoinListener - combines the above with an interactive WebSockets-based for super-simple bot development
+3. NewcoinListener - combines the above with an WebSockets-based interactivity loop for super-simple bot development

 To initialize an agent pass a token as the first argument.
 The agents are fully typed.